YoungsAppWorkshop/dev-note/study/javascript/FRONTEND_DEVELOPMENT_PROJECTS_WITH_VUE_JS.md

 </script>
 ```

-Let’s look at some examples of where you should consider using a computed property:
+Let's look at some examples of where you should consider using a computed property:

 - Form validation
 - Combining data props